 Cloud Files & Data Storage

-Business cloud storage and file-sharing solutions are designed to move, host, and manage enterprise levels of data over the internet.
+Business storage and file-sharing solutions are designed to move, host, and manage enterprise levels of data over the internet.

 - OneDrive for Business — In the same way that Google Drive is included with G-Suite, Onedrive comes with Microsoft 365, Office 365, and also Sharepoint Online plans.
 Its default storage capacity is 1TB per user If your business has an Office 365 subscription with 5 or more users, your OneDrive for Business storage becomes unlimited.